 ENTRY/RE-ENTRY INTO THE WORKPLACE

 No matter where you are in your career path, the services provided throughout the region can provide the most up to date resources and assistance in helping you begin or advance in your career path as citizens contributing to economic growth with sustainable living wages.
-Services available within the Adult Education Block Grant can provide guidance to help you take the necessary steps needed in finding employment, staying employed, and growing within your industry sector.
+Services available within the California Adult Education Program (CAEP) can provide guidance to help you take the necessary steps needed in finding employment, staying employed, and growing within your industry sector.

 The job market has changed drastically and will continue to evolve over time.
 Most traditional routes in finding employment no longer exist.
 If you are looking for help in obtaining the needed soft-skills, training, education in industry requirements, and more, we can help.
 Unfortunately, unemployment statistics show many individuals have not been able to find employment for a variety of reasons.
 To take a look at county unemployment rates, select your county of residence after clicking the provided link for detailed information.
 Unemployment Rate and Labor Force